robertopsouto/cuda_training/2_atomics_reductions_warp/README.md

 ## 3 - Revisit `row_sums` from *Lecture 1*

-For this exercise, start with the `matrix_sums.cu` code from *Lecture 1*.
+For this Assignment, start with the `matrix_sums.cu` code from *Lecture 1*.
 As you may recall, the `row_sums` kernel read the same data set as the `column_sums` kernel but ran noticeably slower.
 We now have some ideas on how to fix it.
 See if you can implement a reduction-per-row to allow the row-sum kernel to approach the performance of the column-sum kernel.
 There are several ways to tackle this problem.
 To see one approach, please take a look at the solution.

 You can start by compiling the code as-is and running the profiler to remind yourself of the performance (discrepancy).